-Tax depends on your personal circumstances and if in doubt you should seek professional advice.
+Tax treatment depends on your individual circumstances and may be subject to change in the future.
+If you are in doubt you should seek professional advice.
 We cannot offer advice on tax.
 The tax summary we provide relates to the position of a UK resident individual taxpayer (not including trustees or personal representatives).
 Other categories of taxpayer should consider their own circumstances.

 Your Cash Return is comprised of three parts:

 Capital Repayment goes towards repaying your original investment, the amount you have lent.
 Repayments of the amount lent are not subject to income tax.

 Investment Income is treated as income from a tax perspective and will be taxed according to your income tax band.
 It should therefore be declared on your tax return when you are required to complete a return (e.g. because the income is not covered by available allowances or because any tax deducted from interest payments does not discharge your full tax liability).
 Depending on the type of investment, your investment income is treated as interest or as a dividend which are taxed differently — see below.

 Bonus should be treated as interest from a tax perspective.

 For the majority of the investments on Abundance the investment income is treated as interest from a tax perspective.
 This is the case for all investment types on Abundance except variable return investments.
 Your Cash Return will therefore be taxed according to your income tax band and should be declared on your tax return.

 For some of the investments on Abundance, the company or council issuing the investment is required to deduct a proportion of your interest payments, equivalent to the basic rate of income tax (currently 20%), and pay this to HMRC directly.
 Please see our Help Centre article on Withholding Tax for more information.